yhpong/Scientific-Toolkit/README.md

 Requires: [mCharting.bas](Modules/mCharting.bas),  [3DPlot.xlam](Modules/3DPlot.xlam)

+Update: An addin [3DPlot.xlam](Modules/3DPlot.xlam) was created so now you can easily create 3D-charts directly in the interface.
+For illustration see the corresponding xlsm file.

 If there's one thing that I find lacking in Excel's charting ability, it's the ability to create 3-dimensional scatter plot.
 The closest thing you get in 3D is their surface plot, but that's far from a real scatter plot.
 So I decided to make my own.
 I include this together with some other charting utilities in the module [mCharting.bas](Modules/mCharting.bas).

 ![3DPlot](Screenshots/3DPlot.jpg)